 If this guide has been of value to your journey and you are curious about learning more, please check out more educational content on our website, including How to Use Psychedelics for Stress Relief and 10 Tips to Help You Safely Navigate a Bad Trip.

-When you’re ready for the next step, we recommend that you work with a coach, mentor, or someone who has specialized knowledge about psychedelics—and we’re here to play that role.
+When you’re ready for the next step, we recommend that you work with a facilitator, guide, or trip sitter who has specialized knowledge about psychedelics—and we’re here to play that role.
 We would be honored to hear from you, learn about your story, and see if we are the right fit.
 Click here to book a free discovery call today.